RNA, local moves on plane trees, and transpositions on tableaux: -action and local moves on plane trees

 The following proposition confirms that the map $\phi$ is bijective.
-Both image and domain are sets that are known to index the Catalan numbers \cite[Chapter 6, Problem 19(e) and (ww)]{Sta99}; we include this proof to confirm that the specific map $\phi$ is a direct bijection.
+Both image and domain are sets that are known to index the Catalan numbers \cite[Chapter 6, Problem 19(e) and (ww)]{Sta99}; we include the following proof to confirm that the specific map $\phi$ is a direct bijection.

-\begin{proposition} The map $\phi: \mathcal{T}_n \rightarrow YT_{(n,n)}$ is a well-defined bijection. \end{proposition}
+\begin{proposition} The map $\phi: \mathcal{T}_n \rightarrow Y_{(n,n)}$ is a well-defined bijection. \end{proposition}

-\begin{proof} The half-edges of a plane tree are labeled counter-clockwise, so for each $k$ there are at least as many left-edges $i$ with $i \leq k$ as right edges $j$ with $j \leq k$.
+\begin{proof} The half-edges of a plane tree are labeled counterclockwise, so for each $k$ there are at least as many left-edges $i$ with $i \leq k$ as right edges $j$ with $j \leq k$.
 Thus if $i$ is above $j$ in a column of the Young tableau $\phi(T)$ then $i<j$.
 It follows that $\phi$ is well-defined.

 If $\phi(T)=\phi(T')$ then both $T$ and $T'$ have the same set of left half-edges and the same set of right half-edges.
-But the indexing of the half-edges determines the plane tree, since every subtree of a plane tree is linearly ordered by definition.
+Since by definition every subtree of a plane tree is linearly ordered, the indexing of the half-edges determines the plane tree.
 So $\phi$ is injective.

-The sets $\mathcal{T}_n$ and $YT_{(n,n)}$ have the same cardinality \cite[Chapter 6, Problem 19(e) and (ww)]{Sta99} so the map $\phi$ is a bijection, as desired. \end{proof}
+The sets $\mathcal{T}_n$ and $Y_{(n,n)}$ have the same cardinality so the map $\phi$ is a bijection, as desired. \end{proof}

-In order to prove our main result, we need more precise information about the fragments of a plane tree that correspond to the boxes filled with $i$ and $i+1$ in a Young tableau.
+In order to prove our main result, we need more precise information about the fragments of a plane tree that correspond to the boxes filled with $i$ and $i+1$ in a standard Young tableau.
 The next lemma compiles this information.

-\begin{lemma} Consider a standard Young tableau $Y$ and its preimage $\phi^{-1}(Y)$ under the bijection in Definition \ref{definition: plane trees and tableaux}.
-The half-edges corresponding to $i$ and $i+1$ are in one of the following relative positions: \begin{itemize} \item The numbers $i$ and $i+1$ are on the same row in $Y$ if and only if $i$ and $i+1$ label one of the following pairs of edges in $\phi^{-1}(Y)$:
+\begin{lemma} Consider a standard Young tableau $Y$ of shape $(n,n)$ and its preimage $\phi^{-1}(Y)$ under the bijection in Definition \ref{definition: plane trees and tableaux}.
+The half-edges corresponding to $i$ and $i+1$ are in one of the following relative positions: \begin{enumerate}[(i)] \item The numbers $i$ and $i+1$ are on the same row in $Y$ if and only if $i$ and $i+1$ label the half-edges of $\phi^{-1}(Y)$ in one of the following ways (Figure~\ref{fig:samerow}).